We Have Your Answers…

 Testosterone stimulates erythropoiesis ie. production of red blood cells, this can cause a rise in the Haematocrit.
 If the concentration gets too high, the blood essentially becomes too viscous, increasing the risk of clots.
 It is therefore important to regularly monitor the Full Blood Count to ensure it does not rise above normal limits.
 Venesection is the treatment of choice if this happens.

 Human Chorionic Gonadotropin (HCG) mimics Lutenising Hormone (LH).
 HCG injections should be prescribed alongside TRT to help maintain some intratesticular production of testosterone and maintain testicular size.

-HCG has a role in preserving fertility in patients who are on TRT, as it essentially mimics Luteinising Hormone released by the pituitary gland
+HCG has a role in preserving fertility in patients who are on TRT.

 It is well recognised that exogenous testosterone can suppress the hypothalamic–pituitary–gonadal axis, hence the testes not receiving natural hormonal stimulation from the pituitary gland.